hannesdatta/course-dprep/content/docs/course/modules/_index.md

 # Modules

-The course consists of weekly modules, structured along the workflow of collecting online web data.
+The course consists of the following seven weekly modules:

 <!--
 ## Course structure